nlamo/db-class-website/README.md

   TODO
 ********

-- Create the ER diagram (with constraints!), the database relational schema, and the SQL database itself.
+- Continue adding to the ER diagram (with constraints!), the database relational schema, and the SQL database itself.
-- After creating the diagrams and SQL, normalize the database and modify everything accordingly.
+- After finalizing the diagrams and SQL, normalize the database and modify everything accordingly.
 - Greatly improve the user validation for login (authentication).
 Use SESSION variables for this.
 Consider hashing.
 - Follow all of the requirements strictly and ensure that the design of the database system proceeds logically.
 - Add PHP for the dashboards to talk to the localhost database (e.g. submit, update, get, for each section).